haxwell/eog-mobile/RELEASING_README.md

 git push --tags

 6.
-change config.xml and package.json to have the next version number
+change config.xml and package.json to have the next version number.
+So when this step is done, config.xml and package.json will have a version number higher than what you see from `git tag` #definitionOfDone

 7.
 #tag the API, too.